vasconceloscezar/elofy-interview/README.md

 Open two terminals in the root folder of this repo.

-In the first terminal run these commands:
+To start the server run these commands:

 ```ps
 ~ cd backend
 ~ php artisan serve
 ```
+By default the server will run in the :8000 port.

-In the other terminal run the following:
+For the client terminal run the following:

 ```ps
 ~ cd frontend